edinburgh-napier/set09121/lectures/lecture17.md

 ---

-# Continuous Integration
+# Continuous Integration Disadvantages

-Disadvantages
+- Might cost you!
+You're using someone else's computer to do work
 - Can be a bit of a faff to set up...

+but...
-But this is a *good idea* that most companies of a certain size and above use.<!-- .element: class="fragment" -->
+- It is a *good idea* that most companies of a certain size and above use.

-Check out AppVeyor or Github Actions for a way to integrate (heh) this into your current workflow<!-- .element: class="fragment" -->
+- Check out AppVeyor or Github Actions for a way to integrate (heh) this into your current workflow

 ---